Craig Smith (ice hockey): Playing career

 Following the 2014–15 season, Smith became a restricted free agent under the NHL Collective Bargaining Agreement.
 The Predators made him a qualifying offer to retain his NHL rights and, on July 5, 2015, Smith filed for Salary Arbitration.
 On July 20, prior to his scheduled meeting, Smith entered into a new five-year, $21.25 million contract with the Predators.

 On September 29, 2020, after nine seasons with Nashville, Smith informed the team that he would not sign a new contract with them and that he would become a free agent.
 On October 10, he signed a three-year, $9.3 million contract with the Boston Bruins.
+Smith played two and a half seasons in Boston (2020-2023) before being traded to the Washington Capitals during the 2022/23 NHL season.

-On May 19, 2021, Smith scored the Game 3 double overtime winner for the Bruins against the Washington Capitals, giving them a 2-1 series lead in their first round series.
-He scored the goal when Capitals goalie Ilya Samsonov misplayed the puck behind the net.
-Capitals captain Alex Ovechkin controversially scolded him in Russian after the game ended.
+On May 19, 2021, Smith scored the Game 3 double overtime winner for the Bruins against the Washington Capitals, giving them a 2–1 series lead in their first round series.
+He scored a goal when Capitals goalie Ilya Samsonov misplayed the puck behind the net.
+Capitals captain Alex Ovechkin visibly scolded him in Russian after the game ended.
 The Bruins then went on to win the series against the Capitals in five games.

 On February 23, 2023, Smith (along with 3 draft picks) was traded from the Bruins to the Washington Capitals in exchange for Garnet Hathaway and Dmitry Orlov.
+Following the 2022/23 season Smith re-entered free agency and signed a one-year contract worth one million dollars with the Dallas Stars for the 2023/24 season on the first day of free agency.

+After one season with the Dallas Stars, Smith again became a free agent and signed a one-year, $1 million contract with the Chicago Blackhawks on July 1, 2024.
+On March 7, 2025, Smith was traded to the Detroit Red Wings, along with Petr Mrázek, in exchange for Joe Veleno.
+Prior to being traded, he recorded nine goals and seven assists in 40 games with the Blackhawks.

 Personal

-Smith graduated from La Follette High School in Madison, Wisconsin.
+Smith states he began playing hockey when he was three years old.
+He then played hockey in high school before being drafted into the USHL.
+After a successful USHL career Smith was drafted into the NHL by the Nashville Predators.
+Following his USHL career he joined the University of Wisconsin's Men's hockey team.
+From there he earned a spot on Nashville's NHL roster.

+In 2009, during an interview with Wisconsin athletics, Smith is quoted saying his favorite school subject is math, his favorite video game is Mario Kart, his favorite TV show was Friends, and his favorite music artist was the Red Hot Chili Peppers.